 Start with dish soap

 As soon as the toilet clogs, head to the kitchen and fetch some dish soap; the slippery soap should help lubricate the clogged pipe and allow the lodged debris slide down more easily.
 Pour about a half-cup into the toilet.
 If you haven't got any dish soap on hand, chop a bar of soap into small chunks and drop the pieces into the toilet.
+These are the 12 things you should never flush down the toilet.

 Add hot water